jupyterhub/mybinder.org-user-guide/doc/tutorials/dockerfile.md

        ${NB_USER}
    ```

-   This is the user that will be running the jupyter notebook process
+   This is the user that will be running the JupyterLab process
    when your repo is launched with binder.
 So any files you would like to
    be writeable by the launched binder notebook should be owned by this user.